ember-learn/guides-source/guides/release/components-update/block-content.md

 </section>
 ```

+Instead of having two different components, one for sent messages and one for
-If we wanted to create a single, generic message component, we could swap out
+received messages, we could instead try to create a single message component.
-the avatar and username with more generic components.
-Their structure is pretty
+Inside of this message component, we could substitute the avatar and username
+with generic components, too.

-straightforward and similar, so we can use arguments and conditionals to handle
+Their structure is pretty straightforward and similar, so we can use arguments
-the differences in content between them (see the previous chapters for details
+and conditionals to handle the differences in content between them (see the
-on how to do this).
+previous chapters for details on how to do this).

 ```handlebars {data-filename="app/components/message.hbs"}
 <Message::Avatar